klundberg/klundberg.github.io/_posts/2015-04-12-capturing-objects-weakly-in-instance-method-references-in-swift.md

 }
 {% endhighlight %}

-In this one, the method must accept an optional argument, because we're casting to `U` with the `as?` operator since it is not guaranteed that the type represented by `V` (the type of the parameter to the block that the original cocoa api would use) can be safely cast to `U`.
+In this one, `V` represents the type of the closure or block that is expected by the API consuming your weakified method.
+The method we are weakifying must accept an optional argument, because we're casting to `U` from `V` with the `as?` operator since it is not guaranteed that the type represented by `V` can be safely cast to `U`.
 You could write a version of this that took a method of type `U->()` instead, but you would need to use the `as!` operator (or the `as` operator in swift 1.1 and earlier) instead, which runs the risk of crashing your program if the argument types aren't convertible safely.

 If you find yourself wanting to use these weakify functions, check out [this gist](https://gist.github.com/klundberg/bf591578ff41f8ad33b3) which has all the weakify functions defined here and them some.
-If you have any questions, comments, or suggestions, reach out to me via email <kevin@klundberg.com>, twitter, or github.
+If you have any questions, comments, or suggestions, reach out to me via email (<kevin@klundberg.com>) or [Twitter](https://twitter.com/kevlario).
 Enjoy!